rvprg/pc/README.md

 # Programming Challenges.
-(Literate programs.)

 A collection of my solutions to the problems from the "Programming Challenges" book.
+The list of files below are the files produced by the noweb tool.
+Please read the [PDF](https://github.com/rvprg/pc/blob/master/pc.pdf) file to find the detailed explanation of the programs.

+The book with the literate programs can be downloaded [here](https://github.com/rvprg/pc/blob/master/pc.pdf).

+NOTE: This is a work in progress.

 ## Getting Started (Chapter 1)
 * [The 3n + 1 Problem](https://github.com/rvprg/pc/blob/master/src/Chapter1/Collatz.java)